 - How has Canada’s environment been interpreted and protected, despoiled and worshipped, and what can we learn from this story?

-- Know the essential difference between the European and non-Western approaches to wilderness and how our development was informed by our worldview.
+- Articulate the essential difference between European and non-Western approaches to wilderness.

-- Be able to articulate how their own worldview informs their appreciation of the environment.
+- Articulate how your own worldview informs your appreciation of the environment.

-- Appreciate the difference between First Nations and European understandings of environment and land use.
+- Appreciate the difference between Indigenous and European understandings of environment and land use.

-- Understand the debates concerning environment as shaper of national consciousness.
+- Describe the debates concerning environment as shaper of national consciousness.

-- Understand the theories concerning the environment as determinant of our development.
+- Describe the theories concerning the environment as determinant of our development.

-- Have an understanding of the current issues in resource exploitation, urbanization and environmental activism.
+- Evaulate the current issues in resource exploitation, urbanization and environmental activism.

-- Know how Canadians became global leaders in the postwar environmental movement, and how and where we remain active today.
+- Describe how Canadians became global leaders in the postwar environmental movement, and how and where we remain active today.

-- Understand the connection between their personal consumer and our collective political choices and the environment.
+- Understand the connection between your personal consumer choices and our collective political choices and the environment.

-- Increase their appreciation of environmental solutions that promote stewardship and social justice.
+- Describe environmental solutions that promote stewardship and social justice.

 How to register